Confareneoclassico/Variance_SA_estimators_designs_explorativity_economy/README.md

 # A new sample-based algorithm to compute the total sensitivity index
-This repository contains the Python code implemented to i) compare the Glen&Isaacs estimator (2012) against the Jansen estimator (Saltelli 2010); ii) the Jansen estimator and the Lamboni estimator (2018); iii) the algorithm to improve the performance of the Jansen estimator that tunes the number of runs to the value of the index assessed.
+This repository contains the Python code implemented to i) compare the Glen&Isaacs estimator (2012) against the Saltenis estimator (Saltelli 2010); ii) the Saltenis estimator and the Lamboni estimator (2018); iii) the algorithm to improve the performance of the Jansen estimator that tunes the number of runs to the value of the index assessed.

 ## References
 [Glen G., Isaacs, K., 2012, Estimating Sobol’ sensitivity indices using correlations, Environmental Modelling and Software 37, 157-166.](https://www.sciencedirect.com/science/article/pii/S1364815212001065?via%3Dihub)